quaintmercury/compiler_2019/docs/HOWTO-compile.md

 We will also need to add the variable declarations to ```Context.getlines```.
-It doesn't really matter whether they come before or after the constants, but to make testing easier I'll stipulate that DATA lines for variables come after DATA lines for variables.
+It doesn't really matter whether they come before or after the constants, but to make testing easier I'll stipulate that DATA lines for variables come after DATA lines for constants.
 I'll leave that to you.

 We can test it in the same way: